 - Is the repo manifest present?
-If not, it is rebuilt from archive metadata chunks (this requires reading and decrypting of all metadata and data). - Check if archive metadata chunk is present. if not, remove archive from manifest. - For all files (items) in the archive, for all chunks referenced by these files, check if chunk is present.
-If a chunk is not present and we are in repair mode, replace it with a same-size replacement chunk of zeros.
-If a previously lost chunk reappears (e.g. via a later backup) and we are in repair mode, the all-zero replacement chunk will be replaced by the correct chunk.
-This requires reading of archive and file metadata, but not data. - If we are in repair mode and we checked all the archives: delete orphaned chunks from the repo. - if you use a remote repo server via ssh:, the archive check is executed on the client machine (because if encryption is enabled, the checks will require decryption and this is always done client-side, because key access will be required). - The archive checks can be time consuming, they can be skipped using the --repository-only option.
+If not, it is rebuilt from archive metadata chunks (this requires reading and decrypting of all metadata and data). - Check if archive metadata chunk is present; if not, remove archive from manifest. - For all files (items) in the archive, for all chunks referenced by these files, check if chunk is present.
+In repair mode, if a chunk is not present, replace it with a same-size replacement chunk of zeroes.
+If a previously lost chunk reappears (e.g. via a later backup), in repair mode the all-zero replacement chunk will be replaced by the correct chunk.
+This requires reading of archive and file metadata, but not data. - In repair mode, when all the archives were checked, orphaned chunks are deleted from the repo.
+One cause of orphaned chunks are input file related errors (like read errors) in the archive creation process. - If checking a remote repo via ssh:, the archive check is executed on the client machine because it requires decryption, and this is always done client-side as key access is needed. - The archive checks can be time consuming; they can be skipped using the --repository-only option.

 The --verify-data option will perform a full integrity verification (as opposed to checking the CRC32 of the segment) of data, which means reading the data from the repository, decrypting and decompressing it.
 This is a cryptographic verification, which will detect (accidental) corruption.
 For encrypted repositories it is tamper-resistant as well, unless the attacker has access to the keys.
 It is also very slow.